-Lead Officer to complete:- 1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed, where required.
-Finance: James Lyon, Finance Business Partner Legal: Nadine Wynter, Service Manager, Legal Services Equalities & Consultation: None at this stage, will begin if agreed to publish notice of Council's intention.
-Climate: None at this stage, will begin if agreed to publish notice of Council's intention.
-Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.
+Lea Lead Officer to complete:- 1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed, where required.
+Finance: James Lyon, Finance Business Partner Legal: Nadine Wynter, Service Manager, Legal Services Equalities & Consultation: Ed Sexton, Equalities & Involvement Officer Climate: Jessica Rick, Sustainability Programme Officer Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.
 2 SLB member who approved submission: Ajman Ali, Executive Director Operational Services 3 Committee Chair consulted: Cllr Joe Otten, Cllr Mike Chaplin and Cllr Alexi Dimond 4 I confirm that all necessary approval has been obtained in respect of the implications indicated on the Statutory and Council Policy Checklist and that the report has been approved for submission to the Committee by the SLB member indicated at 2.
 In addition, any additional forms have been completed and signed off as required at 1.
-Lead Officer Name: Steve Lonnia Job Title: Lead Officer for the Night-Time Economy, Counter Terrorism, Sports Grounds and Projects ate: 5 th November 2022
+Lead Officer Name: Steve Lonnia Job Title: Lead Officer for the Night-Time Economy, Counter Terrorism, Sports Grounds & Projects Date: 23 rd January 2023